 Who pays the PCORI fee?

 In addition to those with applicable self-insured plans, employers whose plans offer health reimbursement arrangement (HRA) and certain flexible spending account (FSA) options are also charged the PCORI fee.
-Here is a more detailed breakdown of eligible plans as well as situations where the PCORI does not apply.

 How much is the PCORI fee?